Rick Moranis: Later work

 In a June 2013 interview, Moranis talked about reprising his role as Louis Tully in a third Ghostbusters film and his disappointment with the sequel.
 Moranis said, "I haven't talked to Dan Aykroyd about it.
 Somebody he's associated with called me and I said, 'I wouldn't not do it, but it's got to be good.'
 You know, I'm not interested in doing anything I've already done, and I thought the second one was a disappointment.
 But I guess I'm interested in where that guy is now.
 I sort of see him as being Bernie Madoff's cellmate in jail.
 Both of them being so orderly that they race to get up and make their beds."
 In 2015, regarding an offer for a brief appearance in the 2016 film, he concluded, "Ghostbusters didn't appeal to me.
 I wish them well, but it just makes no sense to me."

 In July 2017, Moranis and Dave Thomas reprised their Bob and Doug characters at a benefit concert in Toronto.
 Proceeds from the benefit went toward caring for Jake Thomas, Dave's nephew, who suffered a spinal cord injury that has left him paralyzed from the waist down.

 On May 9, 2018, Moranis returned as the character Pannakin Crybaby / Lord Dark Helmet from Spaceballs in an episode of The Goldbergs, albeit as a voice.
 He also appeared in an episode of Prop Culture discussing the film.

 Moranis appears in the Martin Scorsese–directed Second City TV reunion documentary, titled An Afternoon with SCTV, set to premiere on Netflix.

 In 2020, Moranis signed on to reprise his role as Wayne Szalinski in Shrunk, a new sequel in the Honey, I Shrunk the Kids series.
-If completed, it would mark a return to live-action films for Moranis after a hiatus of over two decades.
-The project, however, was put on indefinite hold in the 2020s due to the COVID-19 pandemic and Disney+ moving away from long-form streaming content.
+It would have marked a return to live-action films for Moranis after a hiatus of over two decades; however, it was put on indefinite hold in the 2020s due to the COVID-19 pandemic and Disney+ moving away from long-form streaming content.
 Later in 2020, he appeared in a commercial for Mint Mobile alongside Ryan Reynolds.

+Return to on-screen acting

 In June 2025, Moranis signed on to reprise the role of Dark Helmet in the sequel to Spaceballs, which is scheduled for release in 2027.
-Filming for Spaceballs 2, which includes Moranis, began in September 2025, thus confirming that the film would result in Moranis making his return to on-screen acting for the first time since 1997.
+Filming for Spaceballs: The New One, which includes Moranis, began in September 2025, thus confirming that the film would result in Moranis making his return to on-screen acting for the first time since 1997.
+Filming on Spaceballs: The New One wrapped in December 2025.